 There is a fear that as sea levels rise, island countries such as the Maldives, and some Pacific territories, will simply be swamped and disappear.Political troubles

 The Maldives held its first multiparty elections in 2008, following decades of autocratic rule.

 The first democratically-elected president, Mohamed Nasheed, resigned in 2012 in the wake of opposition protests, and after a mutiny by police and the military.
-He said his resignation had been forced on him at gunpoint.
-He was later arrested on a charge of illegally arresting a judge, a charge he dismissed as politically motivated.
+He said his resignation had been forced on him at gunpoint and dismissed charges subsequently brought against him as politically motivated.

 Political unrest has also seen demonstrations by Islamic fundamentalists.
 There are fears that hardliners are gaining influence, especially on the more-remote islands.